Ford FG7750PBE - 6250/7750W Dual Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Ford FG7750PBE compare to dual fuel generators of similar power (between 5500 and 6500 W).

-- A weight of 201 lbs makes the Ford FG7750PBE one of the heavier dual fuel devices in the 5500-6500 rated wattage range.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the Pulsar G65BN, with a dry weight of just 126 pounds.
+- As its dry weight is 201 pounds, the Ford FG7750PBE is one of the heaviest of the dual fuel products which can generate 5500 to 6500 running watts.
+Regarding dry weight, one of the champions in the same power range is the Pulsar PGDA70BiSCO, with a dry weight of only 118 lbs.

-- While the run time is an important parameter, it is dependent on the fuel tank’s capacity and thus, doesn’t say much on its own unless we consider fuel consumption as well.
-This generator has an average fuel consumption among comparably powerful devices, as it reaches 0.63 GPH (gallon per hour) at a 50% load.
-If you wish to further improve in the area of fuel efficiency, the Genmax GM7250iEDC, which boasts with a gas consumption of only 0.45 GPH, may be the right generator for you.
+- While the run time is an important parameter, it is dependent on the fuel tank's capacity and thus, doesn't say much on its own unless we consider fuel consumption as well.
+Compared to similar devices, this generator is less fuel-efficient than most: it burns around 0.63 gallons of gasoline per hour at a 50% load.
+If you're placing a high priority on fuel consumption, the DuroMax XP7000iH, with a low fuel consumption rate of 0.38 GPH, could be an option to consider.

 Price comparison